myraileen/GA-SEI-TV/README.md

 #### MVP
 - Consume data from [TMDb api](https://www.themoviedb.org/documentation/api)
-- Render TV Show, cast and episode data in the app
+- Get list of TV shows and show cast members
-- Allow user to interact with app content to see more details about a show, actor or episode.
+- Allow user to interact with app content to see more details about a show, actor (or episode).

 #### PostMVP EXAMPLE